Capo80/LearingFileSystems/MyFirstFS/README.md

 This FS is the basics of the basics, can only be mounted and unmounted, no operations implemented

+There is no makefs, can mount this on any device.

 Pretty much copied from an older commit of: https://github.com/psankar/simplefs

 Create a file as a base for the filesystem and a directory for mounting